ezypeeze/nuxt-neo/docs/basic-usage.md

 {
   modules: [
     ['nuxt-neo', {
-      api: {
-          clientSideApiHandler: '~/api_handler' // since its client-side we can use alias resolver '~' },
+        clientSideApiHandler: '~/api_handler' // since its client-side we can use alias resolver '~' }]
-      services: {
-          // services related options
-      }
-    }]
   ]
 }